DerManoMann/ldap-auth-service-provider/Readme.md

                 'users' => function () use ($app) {
                     // use the pre-configured Ldap user provider return $app['security.ldap.LDAP-FORM.user_provider'](array(
+                        // configure LDAP attribute to use for auth bind call (dn is the default) 'authName' => 'dn',
                         'attr' => array(
                             // LDAP attribute => user property
-                            'sn' => 'lastName',
+                            // these require setter support in the user class 'sn' => 'lastName',
                         ),
                         'roles' => array(